w3f/polkadot-wiki/docs/learn/learn-guides-nominator.md

 ## Using Command-Line Interface (CLI)

 Apart from using the Polkadot-JS UI to participate in the staking, you can do all these things in CLI instead.
-The CLI approach allows you to interact with the
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network without using Polkadot-JS.
+The CLI approach allows you to interact with the network without using Polkadot-JS.

 ### Step 1: Install @polkadot/api-cli